paul-bennett/juggle/src/test/resources/DECLARATIONS.md

 $
 ````

-Adding a `i` after the closing `/` makes the match case insensitive.
+Adding a `i` after the closing `/` makes the match case-insensitive.
 Combined with the anchors this gives us the same as the old `-n`.
 ````
 $ juggle '/^isjavaletterordigit$/i'